kapresoft/kapresoft.github.io/_posts/java/2023-10-19-java-modern-looping-and-filtering.md

 ## In Conclusion

-Java's modern looping and filtering tools, primarily through the Stream API, have transformed the way developers write and think about code.
+Java's modern <a href="/java/2023/12/09/java-streams-filter-map-beyond-basics.html" target="_blank" alt="looping">looping</a> and filtering tools, primarily through the Stream API, have transformed the way developers write and think about code.
 By utilizing these techniques, you can write concise, efficient, and readable code that aligns with today's software development standards.

 Embracing these techniques will not only make your applications more efficient but will also elevate your stature as a developer.
 After all, staying updated and adapting to modern methodologies is the essence of growth in the tech domain.